Breast Cancer and Type 2 Diabetes

 Are Certain Groups of Women More Likely to be Affected than Others?

-In short, yes, but the incidence and mortality rates of breast cancer among women with diabetes vary and the link between ethnicity, diabetes, and breast cancer is still being studied.
-An observational study showed Type 2 diabetes increased the risk of an aggressive form of breast cancer in African-American/Black women, who had diabetes for at least five years, by more than 40 percent.
+In short, yes, but the incidence and mortality rates of breast cancer among women with diabetes vary and the link between ethnicity, diabetes and breast cancer is still being studied.
+An observational study showed type 2 diabetes increased the risk of an aggressive form of breast cancer in African-American/Black women, who had diabetes for at least five years, by more than 40 percent.
 White women have a 20 percent increased risk of developing breast cancer, however, Black/African-American women have a 40 percent higher mortality rate.
-Another study focused on the links between obesity/BMI, Type 2 diabetes, and breast cancer.
-The results showed though the inclusion of BMI weakened the link between Type 2 diabetes and breast cancer, Latina women with Type 2 diabetes were more likely to have breast cancer than other ethnic groups.
+Another study focused on the links between obesity/body mass index (BMI), type 2 diabetes and breast cancer.
+The results showed though the inclusion of BMI weakened the link between type 2 diabetes and breast cancer, Latina women with type 2 diabetes were more likely to have breast cancer than other ethnic groups.
 In Asian women, there’s also an increased risk of breast cancer with diabetes, however, more research is needed to assess this group as well.

 How Can I Lower My Risks of Breast Cancer if I Have Type 2 Diabetes?

 So what should you do to lower your risks of breast cancer?
 Fortunately, a lot of the same things that go into diabetes management can decrease your chances.